Happy Easter Monday/April Fools day!

 Fresh fruit and a gulab jamun (which are basically little fried, syrupy dough balls of delicousness)

 So basically, lunch was awesome, but the company was even better!
 Devon and I just talked for hours about everything from blogging to travel.
-We have a ton in common, right down to the matching nose rings We were probably getting a bit of a stink-eye from the staff, we lingered for so long!
+We have a ton in common, right down to the matching nose rings Smile with tongue out We were probably getting a bit of a stink-eye from the staff, we lingered for so long!

 Fortunately for me, she’s only about an hour away so I will be making the trip up to see her again soon.